martinpoljak/qrpc/README.md

     server = QRPC::Server::new(Foo::new)
     server.listen!
 QRPC::Locator::new("test")

-This will create an instance of `Foo` which will serve as API, creates locator of the queue *test* at default server localhost:11300.
-Should be noted, queue name will be remapped to real name *qrpc-test-input*.
-Then it will run eventmachine and start listening.
+This creates an instance of `Foo` which will serve as API, creates locator of the queue *test* at default server *localhost:11300*.
+Queue name will be remapped to real name *qrpc-test-input*.
+After call to `#listen!` it will run eventmachine and start listening for calls.
 If you want to run it inside already run eventmachine, simply call `#start_listening` with the same parameters.

-Calls processing is thread safe because of eventmachine -- in fact, similar to fibers concept.
-Default at one time processed job is 20, but it can be changed by setting `:max_jobs => <number>` to `#listen!` or `#start_listening`.
+Calls processing is thread safe because of eventmachine concept similar to fibers.
+Default number at one time processed jobs is 20, but it can be changed by setting `:max_jobs => <number>` to `#listen!` or `#start_listening`.

 Reponse will be put to the same queue server, to queue named `qrpc-<client identifier>-output`, with structure described above.
+Client isn't implemented at this time.

 Contributing
 ------------